sasjs/cli.sasjs.io/docs/compile.md

 ## sasjs compile

 From the root of the project, run: `sasjs compile`.
-This will cycle through all the Jobs / Services / Tests in the `jobFolders` / `serviceFolders` / \ `testFolders` arrays in the `sasjsconfig.json` file, extract all of the dependent SAS Macros and SAS Includes, and create one self-contained file per Job (or Service, or Test) inside the `sasjsbuild` folder.
+This will cycle through all the Jobs / Services / Tests in the `jobFolders` / `serviceFolders` / `testFolders` arrays in the `sasjsconfig.json` file, extract all of the dependent SAS Macros and SAS Includes, and create one self-contained file per Job (or Service, or Test) inside the `sasjsbuild` folder.
 The self-contained file will also include any `initProgram`, `termProgram` and `macroVariables` defined in the relevant config objects.

 The `macroFolders` and `programFolders` arrays are searched for SAS Macros and SAS Includes.
-If a macro is not found, then then the [macro core](https://core.sasjs.io) library is searched.
+If a macro is not found, then then the [macro core](https://core.sasjs.io) library is also searched.
 If the macro is still not found, then the compilation will fail.